Claude Cowork for business: a secure-adoption guide for Canadian SMBs

 Is Claude Cowork allowed under PHIPA, CIRO, or Law Society rules?

 No regulator names Claude Cowork directly, so the answer depends on how a firm sets it up.
 PHIPA, CIRO record-keeping, and Law Society confidentiality duties all expect a firm to control and account for client information.
-Because Cowork sessions stay local and outside central audit logs, a regulated firm should scope access tightly, keep its own supervision record, and document the controls before use.
+Because local Cowork sessions keep their history on the user’s computer, where admins cannot centrally manage or export it, a regulated firm should scope access tightly, keep its own supervision record, and document the controls before use.

 How is Claude Cowork different from ChatGPT agents for business?

-Claude Cowork and the agentic features in other assistants share a goal: complete multi-step tasks rather than answer single questions.
-Cowork runs on the same engine as Claude Code, works inside local files on macOS and Windows, and keeps its session history on the user’s machine.
+Both aim to complete multi-step tasks rather than answer single questions.
+Cowork works inside local files on macOS and Windows and keeps local session history on the user’s machine, while its web and mobile sessions run in Anthropic’s cloud.
 The practical differences for a business are the data-handling defaults, the admin controls, and where each tool stores its activity.

 Does Claude Cowork work on Windows or only Mac?